 The good news is that there are far more gluten-free products on the market and recipes available to help you cook tasty food for yourself.

-Coeliac disease occurs when your immune system develops an intolerance to gluten.
+Coeliac disease occurs when your immune system develops intolerance to gluten.
 Gluten is a protein that is found in barley, wheat and rye.
-By eating gluten, this damages the lining of the small intestine wall, which in time can affect the body’s ability to absorb nutrients from food.
-It’s an autoimmune disease so the body basically begins to attack healthy tissue, as it has mistakenly marked the substances within gluten as dangerous.
+Eating gluten damages the lining of the small intestine wall, which in time can affect the body’s ability to absorb nutrients from food.
+It’s an autoimmune disease so the body begins to attack healthy tissue, as it has mistakenly marked the substances within gluten as dangerous.
 It’s not entirely proven what causes coeliac disease, but it’s thought to be a combination of the environment and genetic make-up.

 There is no cure for coeliac disease, the most successful form of treatment is to adopt a completely gluten-free diet.
 By removing gluten from your diet, you should start to see results and feel more comfortable after eating food.
 Doing this has been found to help keep symptoms under control and will prevent long-term damage from the disease such as cancer.
 Even if you have very mild reactions to gluten, it is still recommended that you remove it from your diet, as it can lead to more severe symptoms.
 After giving up gluten, it should take around two years for your body to completely recover and your intestines to heal.

 There is a growing range of gluten-free products on the market, ranging from bread to beer.
 These can act as a substitute for products containing gluten.
 Research has shown that the market for gluten-free products is set to rise to £561m by 2017.
 It is difficult to avoid gluten in your diet, as it makes up wheat, barley and rye, so it is advisable to check labels and ask in restaurants when possible.
 Oats are not made up of gluten, but they are often mixed with other cereal-based products that do contain gluten so the oats must be pure if you want to eat them.